tym002/Hyper-Convolution/README.md

 ## Citation:

-If you find our code useful, please cite our work:
+If you find our code useful, please cite our work, thank you!
 ```
 @inproceedings{ma2022hyper,
   title={Hyper-convolution networks for biomedical image segmentation},